lgreco/cdp/docs/source/COMP170/notes/calendar.rst

 Remaining analysis and observations
 +++++++++++++++++++++++++++++++++++

-The analysis above can be used to determine how to print the "green" week.
-After that, the only thing remaining is to determine how many "blue" weeks to print.
+The analysis above can be used to determine how to print the "green" week and the "blue" weeks.
 And the final code will take the following form:

 ::